google/cpp-from-the-sky-down/tafn/tafn.md

 use this to create a transparent remoting proxy which will convert member function invocations into a remote procedure call.

-#### Containment
+#### Composition

-One of the reasons inheritance is used over containment is the convenience of not having to manually forward member function calls.
+One of the reasons inheritance is used over composition is the convenience of not having to manually forward member function calls.
 With action tags you can automatically forward all non-implemented action tags to the contained object.
 ```